nickgovier/nickgovier.github.io/README.md

 add an index.md inside that folder, with images alongside

+update the main index.md to add the page to the table of contents

 go to root and in powershell
 Set-Location <root of this repo>
 .\build.ps1